DenysShl/cinema-service/README.md

     CONNECTION LIMIT = -1;
   ```
 3. Configure `db.properties` that's located in resources folder.
-4. Add `TomCat` version `9.0.63` servlet server to the project configuration.
+4. Add TomCat version 9.0.63 to the project configuration.
+5. Use `db.properties` to specify the user and password settings for the connection database
+6. Specify the folder and path where the logs will be stored in the `log4j2.properties` file located in the `resources` folder
-5. You can login on web pages: Login: `admin@i.ua` Password: `admin123`
+7. You can login on web pages: Login: `admin@i.ua` Password: `admin123`
-6. You can check the registration through "Postman" using:
+8. You can check the registration through "Postman" using:
    - method: `POST`
    - url: `http://localhost:8088/register`
    - body: